-Top 10 Air Purifying Indoor Plants with Names and Images
+Top 10 Air Purifying Indoor Plants

 List of 10 Air Purifying Indoor Plants

-#1.
-Snake Plant
+1. Snake Plant (Sansevieria)

 FeaturesDetails

-Common NameSnake Plant, Viper’s Rope Plant
+Common NameSnake Plant, Mother-in-law’s Tongue, Viper’s Rope Plant

-Scientific NameSansevieria trifasciata
+Scientific NameDracaena trifasciata (formerly Sansevieria)

 Air PurifierRemoves toxins like Formaldehyde, Benzene, Xylene (paints) from indoor spaces